sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/settings-joc.md

 Specifies a list of possible comments for selection by a user when performing a GUI operation that modifies an object.
 In addition to using list entries, users are free to use individual comments when performing such operations.

-The list is populated from some well known reasons for object modifications.
+The list is populated with some well-known reasons for object modifications.
 Users are free to modify list entries and add their own entries for possible comments.

 ### Setting: *default\_profile\_account*, Default: *root*